jon--lee/jon--lee-blog.github.io/_posts/2015-09-29-DataChannels-with-WebRTC.md

 ## Set up

-Make a new directory called "channels" and and initialize a Node application there.
+Make a new directory called "channels" and initialize a Node application there.
 Fill out the information for which `npm init` prompts.
 If you don't know the answers to some prompts, just press enter.
 It doesn't really matter.

 {% highlight bash %}